openzipkin/zipkin/README.md

 simpler v2 data model currently used.

 #### MySQL
-The [MySQL v1](zipkin-storage/mysql-v1) component currently is only tested with MySQL 5.6-7.
-It is designed to be easy to understand, and get started with.
-For example, it deconstructs spans into columns, so you can perform ad-hoc queries using SQL.
+The [MySQL v1](zipkin-storage/mysql-v1) component uses MySQL 5.6+ features, but is tested against MariaDB 10.3.

+The schema was designed to be easy to understand and get started with;
+it was not designed for performance.
+Ex spans fields are columns, so you can perform ad-hoc queries using SQL.
 However, this component has [known performance issues](https://github.com/apache/incubator-zipkin/issues/1233): queries will eventually take seconds to return if you put a lot of data into it.

+This store does not require a [job to aggregate](https://github.com/apache/incubator-zipkin-dependencies) dependency links.
+However, running the job will improve performance.

 #### Cassandra
-The [Cassandra v1](zipkin-storage/cassandra-v1) component is tested against Cassandra 2.2+.
-It stores spans as opaque thrifts which means you can't read them in cqlsh.
-However, it is designed for scale.
-For example, it has manually implemented indexes to make querying larger data more performant.
-This store requires a [spark job](https://github.com/apache/incubator-zipkin-dependencies) to aggregate dependency links.
+The [Cassandra v1](zipkin-storage/cassandra-v1) component uses Cassandra 2.2+ features, but is tested against the latest patch of Cassandra 3.11.

+The CQL was written in 2015, based on the original Cassandra schema from Twitter, and since been extended.
+Spans are stored as opaque thrifts, which means you cannot query fields in cqlsh.
+The schema was designed for scale, including manually implemented indexes to make querying larger data more performant.

+Note: This store requires a [job to aggregate](https://github.com/apache/incubator-zipkin-dependencies) dependency links.

 ## Running the server from source
 The [Zipkin server](zipkin-server) receives spans via HTTP POST and respond to queries